CAP & Degar Sites & Articles

 Thanks to their kindness and generosity, and the able and unstinting assistance of our honored guest, Dave Hansen, a former dust-off med-evac pilot involved with the Soldiers Sanctuary and Khe Sanh Peace Garden projects (see above), we had a pleasant afternoon where the men (and their families!) could get together for quiet chats, reminiscences, and renewing old friendships while making new ones.

-"Heaven's Pavement" is a gritty portrayal of an Airborne unit in the Second World War.
+"Heaven's Pavement" is not a CAP-related book, but it is a gritty portrayal of an Airborne unit in the Second World War.
 The author was a friend of mine, the late Juarez Roberts, who was then a paratrooper in the 507th, and fought with them from the first jump into Normandy all the way to Combat Varsity and the end of the war.
 Available at Amazon.com in both print and Kindle edition.

 (Note: As with all links and reviews on this site and others, I receive no financial or material reward or incentives of any kind.
 They are posted because I have personal experience of them and / or their products, and think they are good quality and might be of interest to our readers.)